Khushi-agarwal/Video-Combination/README.md

 Heroku Deployed link - https://videojsapp.herokuapp.com/

-Clink on the link to view the deployed site.
+Click on the link to view the deployed site.